ryan@ryanallisonlaw.com

 The $400 Uncontested Divorce

 If you or your spouse is a Kentucky resident and you both want a divorce, Attorney Ryan Allison can help you get an uncontested divorce very quickly.
 With the $400 Divorce you will not appear in court and everything will be done on paper.
 You also do not need to travel to review or sign documents because you can participate remotely and sign the documents at your convenience.
 We charge a flat $400 to prepare the documents.
-There is a separate filing fee of approximately $230 that is required by courts in Kentucky.
+There is a separate fee of approximately $230 that is applied to costs and the filing fee.
 We will guide you through all moments of the case so that you are always informed.

 How do I get started?